For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 Co-Chair: Ryan Kastner, University of California San Diego, US, Contact Ryan Kastner

-Statically and dynamically reconfigurable and reprogrammable systems and components: platforms and architectures, FPGAs, reconfigurable processors, design methods and tools for reconfigurable computing and communication systems.
+Reconfigurable computing platforms and architectures; heterogeneous platforms (FPGA/GPU/CPU); reconfigurable processors; reconfigurable computing for high performance and data centers; statically and dynamically reconfigurable and reprogrammable systems and components; FPGA architectures and FPGA circuit design; design methods and tools for reconfigurable computing and communication systems.

 is devoted to the presentation and discussion of design experiences with a high degree of industrial relevance, as well as innovative design and test methodologies, and applications of specific design and test technologies.
 Contributions should illustrate state-of-the-art or record-breaking designs, which will provide viable solutions in tomorrow's silicon and embedded systems.
 In topic A7, there is the opportunity to submit short, 2-page papers that relate to industrial research and practice.